maresverbrugge/BORN2BEROOT/Sudo/README.md

-You have to install and configure sudo following strict rules.
+You have to install and configure sudo following strict rules:

 To set up a strong configuration for your sudo group, you have to comply with the following requirements: